jcabi/jcabi-github/examples/search-repos/README.md

-This micro Maven project shows how you can use this library in order to access Github API directly through RESTful requests.
+This micro Maven project shows how you can use this library in order to access GitHub API directly through RESTful requests.

 Just run it with: